 The back muscles, bones, and joints work hard to support the body as a person moves, sits, and stands.
 Being overweight can cause back pain due to increased pressure on the spine and strain of the back muscles.
-One study found that obesity has links to high levels of low back pain and disability in men.

 Losing weight could help alleviate some or all of a person’s back pain if weight is a contributing factor.
 If a person is overweight, they may wish to work with their doctor to find ways to lose weight.

 Studies have shown that higher levels of inflammation have a close connection to certain types of chronic pain.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, work well for some types of pain.

 Inflammation has many causes.
 One way to help lower inflammation in the body is to follow an anti-inflammatory diet.